Data Types and Structs

 from guppylang import guppy

-from guppylang.std.builtins import qubit, result
+from guppylang.std.builtins import output, qubit

 from guppylang.std.lang import owned